 The Right Pour

-Pouring beer is an art that can be perfected in Germany.
+Pouring beer is an art that was perfected in Germany.
 Beers should have the perfect amount of head on top and be served in the proper glassware.
 In a traditional German glass liter, the top line and above should be beer head, and the rest should be beer.
 The breweries in Munich can get fined for abusing their beer portions, especially at Oktoberfest, so if your beer is mostly head and not enough beer, or too much beer and not enough head, it is not worthy.

 Popular Types of Beer in Munich

 Helles translates to light.
-So, the Helles beer is light in color, bottom-fermenting lager beer.
+So, Helles beer is a light in color bottom-fermenting lager beer.
 The beer is low in bitterness, lightly sweet, low in carbonation, and full-bodied – compared to most light lagers.
 It is a smooth beer, perfect for hot summer days, and adds a refreshing finish to lighter dishes.
 This is one of the most popular beers to drink in Munich.
 If you order a beer without specifying, it will probably be Helles.